home page

 Paternity of the work

 Authorship of the work should be correctly attributed and all those who have made a significant contribution to the conception, organization, implementation and reworking of the research that is the basis of the article should be indicated as co-authors.
 If other people have significantly participated in certain phases of the research, their contribution should be explicitly acknowledged.
-In the case of multiple SI DICE?
-MULTIPLE? contributions, authors who send their texts to the journal are required to declare that they have correctly indicated the names of all other co-authors, that they have obtained their approval of the final version of the article and that they grant their consent to publication in Ocula.
+In the case of multiple contributions, authors who send their texts to the journal are required to declare that they have correctly indicated the names of all other co-authors, that they have obtained their approval of the final version of the article and that they grant their consent to publication in Ocula.

 Conflict of interest and disclosure